-Kodiak commercial salmon fishermen may market their own lawfully taken commercial catch (direct marketing).
-If fish are to be sold later, the commercial fishermen must be properly registered and licensed.
+Kodiak commercial salmon fishery participants may market their own lawfully taken commercial catch (direct marketing).
+If fish are to be sold later, the commercial fishery participants must be properly registered and licensed.
 There are several ways to legally market your own fish, but some require special registration and licensing.
 Registration and licensing ensures accurate reporting of harvests, which is essential for sound management of commercial fisheries.